 A Low Idle And Snap Test Reading

 So, these types of numbers indicate that the cylinder is (not holding compression efficiently).
-Look for issues such as slightly bent or burned valves, excessive carbon build-up on valves or seats, worn valve guides and springs, scored cylinder walls, or a leaking head gasket.
+Look for issues.

-As you can see, information gathered from a running (dynamic) compression test can be very helpful when diagnosing misfires issues.
+So, as you can see, information gathered from a running (dynamic) compression test; can be very helpful when diagnosing misfires issues.
 Just, another great test to help solve engine problems.